-As a consultant, I have had the opportunity to work with clients who did not offer paid leave and worked with companies that offered up to six weeks of paid maternity/paternity leave.
+As a consultant, I have worked with clients who did not offer paid leave and worked with companies that offered up to six weeks of paid maternity/paternity leave.

-In the later, there is a well-defined edge over most of their competitors as it relates to recruiting and retention.
-As more millennials enter the workforce, they are ensuring their voices are heard and many have started or will begin to start families in the near future.
-One of their key benefit concerns is whether both parents will be able to take the time to bond with the newest member of the family.
+In the latter, there is a well-defined edge over most of their competitors regarding recruiting and retention.
+As more Millennials and Gen Z workers enter the workforce, they are ensuring their voices are heard, and many have started or will begin to start families.
+One of their crucial benefit concerns is whether both parents will be able to take the time to bond with the newest member of the family.
 Take a look at what the top organizations offer.

 Making it Work for Your Organization

-I think we can all agree that the best asset an organization has is its people.
+We can all agree that an organization's best asset is its people.
 Gain greater loyalty and job satisfaction from your team by making life a little easier for them with these practices, whatever they might be in your organization.
-Beyond salary, benefits have the ability to ensure your team feels appreciated.
-At a time when organizations are competing for top talent and struggling to keep high performers onboard, implementing a paid family leave program is an invaluable advantage.
+Beyond salary, benefits can ensure your team feels appreciated.
+When organizations compete for top talent and struggle to keep high performers on board, implementing a paid family leave program is an invaluable advantage.

-Eventually, the government may enact a paid family leave policy, but why should your organization wait for a mandate to make a change?
-Become an employer of choice and choose to implement a paid family leave policy for your organization.
-Make an investment in your organization’s human capital!
+Eventually, the government may enact a paid family leave policy, but why should your organization wait for a mandate to change?
+Become an employer of choice and implement a paid family leave policy for your organization.
+Invest in your organization’s human capital!